-Their digital marketing portfolio features case studies detailing the work they performed for some of their most prominent clients.
+Their digital marketing portfolio features case studies detailing their work for some of their most prominent clients.

 Next to each client’s name, there are tags indicating the type of service performed.
 For instance, content marketing, PPC, local SEO, etc.

 There are also stats highlighting the results of the project.
 For example, next to Maryland Sunrooms we can see that Web FX drove an increase of 670% in paid conversions.

 Each case study has a CTA button you can follow to learn more about the project.
 The subsequent page provides context into the business and the project.
 There are also more stats and details on the exact nature of the work the agency undertook.